itsamekai/Auto-Reroll-CRK/README.md

 4) DM me on discord or @ me on discord.gg/creamery for other issues.

 ## TO DO
-* Allow reroller to stop when rolling multiple of other same rolls, if its of high value.
 * Add support for other emulators. (primarily LD.)
-* Read Numbers (not that important, but nice to have?)
-* Cache color_distance() results for faster read times on values
+* Cache color_distance() results for faster read times on values (each computation is 0.02s~ atm)
+* Attempt color density calculations without waiting for the glare
+* Add KR localisation.

 ## Development